Bake or Break

 3. In a medium saucepan, combine 1/4 cup water, sugar, and corn syrup, stirring carefully so as not to splash the sides of the pan.
 Cook over high heat for 6-8 minutes until an instant-read thermometer reads 350°F. Remove from the heat and let the caramel cool for 1 minute.

 4. Add the cream to the caramel.
 Stir slowly for 2 minutes.
 Then, pour the caramel over the chocolate.
 Let sit for 1 minute.
-Then, starting in the center of the bowl, and working out to the edges, slowly stir in a circle until chocolate is completely melted.
+Then, starting in the center of the bowl, and working out to the edges, slowly stir in a circle until the chocolate is completely melted.
 Let cool, then transfer to the bowl of an electric mixer.

 5. Mix on low speed until the bowl feels cool to the touch.
 Increase speed to medium-high and gradually add the butter, beating until thoroughly incorporated.
 Scrape down the sides and beat on high speed until the mixture is fluffy.